-If your back pain doesn’t respond well to conventional treatments, our team looks to interventional pain management options such as epidural steroid injections and spinal cord stimulation.
+If your back pain doesn’t respond well to conventional treatments, our team looks to interventional pain management options such as epidural steroid injections.
 These treatments target the affected nerves, addressing your pain at the source.

 Your provider administers an inflammation-reducing steroid directly into the epidural space in your back.
 While long-lasting, the steroid can often take longer to relieve pain, so your doctor may also inject a local anesthetic with the steroid to provide immediate, though temporary, relief.